Xylemon/Sven-Co-op-Low-Def-Model-Pack/README.md

 Installation
 ------------

-Put the contents of this folder (excluding this text file) into your "steamapps/common/Sven Co-op/svencoop_addon/" folder.
+Put the contents of this folder (excluding this text file) into:

+"steamapps/common/Sven Co-op/svencoop_addon/"

 That simple.

 It is **highly recommended** that you install **ONLY** to the above folder, otherwise un-installation will be a nightmare.
 Not to mention other